7 Things Surviving Spouses Need to Know About Social Security

 2: Working

 If you are still working and haven’t reached full retirement age, which is between 66 and 67, Social Security’s earnings test may temporarily reduce or eliminate your benefits.
-In 2023, you can earn up to $21,240 annually free of restrictions, but benefits are phased out after that point.
+In 2024, you can earn up to $22,320 annually free of restrictions, but benefits are phased out after that point.
 For every $2 of earnings above the limit, $1 of benefits are reduced.
-For example, if you earned $31,240 in 2023, you would be $10,000 over the earnings test limitation and would therefore see a $5,000 reduction in your annual benefits.
 Only earned income is included in the earnings test; income from pensions, retirement accounts, dividends, interest, and other passive income do not come into play.

 There is a more favorable earnings test calculation that comes into play in the year you reach full retirement age.
-The exempt amount is $56,520, and $1 of benefits are withheld for every $3 of earnings over the exempt amount.
-For some, it may make sense to come up with a plan to transition into part-time employment in order to avoid the earnings test limitations and maximize benefits.
+The exempt amount is $59,520, and $1 of benefits are withheld for every $3 of earnings over the exempt amount.
+For some, it may make sense to develop a plan to transition into part-time employment to avoid the earnings test limitations and maximize benefits.

 3: Taxes